Sexton Blake (band)

 Sexton Blake is a rock band based in Portland, Oregon.
-They are signed to the independent record label, Expunged Records and their name derives from the British television series Sexton Blake (TV series).
+They are signed to the independent record label, Expunged Records and their name derives from the British television series Sexton Blake.

 History

 Its members include frontman Josh Hodges, Ryan Biornstad, Tom Homolya, and Tim Edgar.
 Hodges, along with Biornstad, are also members of Portland-based band Starfucker (also known as STRFKR).
-Starfucker has released four full-length albums with Polyvinyl Records.
 Biornstad left Starfucker in 2011.

 Sexton Blake's debut eponymous album was recorded in New York City and released in 2004 as a solo project by Hodges, who then moved to Portland and started the band by the same name.

 In 2006, Sexton Blake were featured on the album To Elliott, from Portland, a tribute album to Portland singer-songwriter Elliott Smith, performing a cover of "Rose Parade".
 The Washington Post described the band's performance as "faithful to the original's fragile aesthetic, if not [the] exact sound."

 Sexton Blake's second album, Plays the Hits!, was released in July 2007.
 The album consists entirely of cover songs from the 1980s, an idea that was first proposed to Hodges by Expunged Records founder Anthony Davis.